 Frequently Asked Questions

-When should my child begin attending faith formation sessions?
+When should my child start attending faith formation sessions?

-Children should begin attending sessions at the first grade level and continue through 8th grade
+Children should begin attending sessions beginning at the 1st grade level and continue through 8th grade or Sacrament of Confirmation.
+Our program also offers Kindergarten level education through Sunday Faith.

 At what age or grade does a child receive First Eucharist?

 Children receive First Eucharist during their 2nd year in faith formation.
-If a child begins faith formation in 3rd grade, he/she would receive Eucharist in 4th grade.
-If a child begins faith formation in 1st grade, he/she would receive Eucharist in 2nd grade.
-Before a child receives Eucharist, he/she receives the sacrament of Reconciliation.
+If a child begins faith formation in 3rd grade, they would receive their First Communication in 4th grade.
+If a child begins faith formation in 1st grade, they would receive First Communication in 2nd grade.
+Before a child receives their First Communication, they receives the sacrament of Reconciliation.

-In the Newark Archdiocese, there is no set age for a child to be confirmed.
-At Saint Anne's, Confirmation preparation begins in the winter of 7th grade, and reception of Confirmation occurs in the spring of 8th grade or fall of 9th grade.
-The Confirmation program involves 25 hours of community service, a retreat experience, and session time.
-Also, a child must have completed either 8 years of parish faith formation or 8 years of Catholic grammar school.
+Confirmation preparation begins in the fall of 8th grade, and reception of Confirmation occurs in the spring of 8th grade.
+The Confirmation program involves Works of Mercy/Advocate Projects, a retreat experience, and session time.

 What if my child has special needs?